akshay4581/Bitcoin-Simulator/README.md

 Vineeth Chennapalli - 3124 2465

-# Background, Distribution Protocl, Transaction & Block Mining Scenarios Details
+# Background, Distribution Protocol, Transaction & Block Mining Scenarios Details

 1. In the first part of the project, we implemented functionality components for the bitcoin network protocol.
 Various test cases were considered to test the functionality.